thiagokokada/blog/posts/2026-05-03/01-my-favorite-device-is-a-chromebook-without-chromeos.md

 So for me, postmarketOS is a revelation.
-It kind remembers me at the time when I installed Arch Linux in my Netbook and making it usable again after fighting a Windows installation.
+It kind remembers me at the time when I installed Arch Linux in my Netbook and making it usable again after fighting an old Windows installation.
 It is making this device usable again for my needs, and I can say that the Duet 3 is back to becoming my favorite device again, just this time without ChromeOS.